DarshanPuli/PayTM/README.md

 # Paytm Clone Project

-This project is a basic clone of Paytm, a popular digital payments platform.
+This project is a clone of the Paytm application, developed as part of a learning experience.
+It replicates some of the key features and functionalities of the Paytm app using imaginary money.

 ## Features

 - **User Authentication**: Allow users to sign up and log in
 - **Search**: Allows users to search for friends
 - **Send Money**: Allows users to transfer money
+- **Transaction Rollback**: In case of any transaction failure or error during payment processing, the system ensures automatic rollback of the transaction

 ## Technologies Used